wangmarkqi/changeOffice/README.md

 ## Description:
 Most of the python MsOffice processing libraries, like openpyxk,python-docx,python-pptx,  are dealing with new office 2007 file formate (ie: xlsx,pptx,docx).
 This package can change old office 2003 to new,ie: doc2docx,xls2xlsx,ppt2pptx.
 ## PreCondition:
 Pywin32 must be pre-installed and python3 is required.
+If you have difficulty on installing pywin32, go to [Christoph Gohlke](http://www.lfd.uci.edu/~gohlke/pythonlibs/) for wheel package,download whl file and pip install file name.
 ## Tutorial:
 Usage is simple:
 # step1: tell converter where your data is: